traveltoasiaandback.com

 There is currently (June 2019) one mini-bus running Bao Lac-Meo Vac-Dong Van.

 traveltoasiaandback.com - The Bamboo Ferry.
-Crossing the Nho Quế River between Ha Giang and Cao Bang Provinces
+Crossing the Nho Quế River between Tuyen Quang and Cao Bang Provinces

 traveltoasiaandback.com - The Bamboo Ferry.
-Crossing the Nho Quế River between Ha Giang and Cao Bang Provinces
+Crossing the Nho Quế River between Tuyen Quang and Cao Bang Provinces

 Meo Vac to Bao Lac via DT-217 and the Bamboo Ferry